nezumiCodes/webtech-solent/Assignment_Template/README.md

 # Creating a website with Node.js (server), Express (routes), EJS (html templating) and MySQL (database)

+#### (either start the project from scratch or download template.zip, unzip it and skip the folder creation in step 2)

 1) Open a terminal in VSCode (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>'</kbd>), and write the following commands:
 ```(javascript)
 npm -y init // initialise Node.js and Node Package Manager (npm)